anytizer/sargam-blog.lmms/README.md

 It consists of some major elements:
 * Database of raag and thaat
 * Random SARGAM Generator
-* SWAR Converter - conver to English scales
+* SWAR Converter - convert to English scales
 * generate .xpt pattern files
 * Song structure creator
 * Linking capabilities to authorship roles: lyricists, musician, singer